-7. Basis to recover intra-group service charges There is no specific requirement from IRD.
+g Sa Mari 7.
+Basis to recover intra-group service charges There is no specific requirement from IRD.
 Intra-group service charges are subject to the general deduction rules and transfer pricing principles under HK tax laws.
 No withholding tax will be imposed on such payment to non-resident.
 8. Cross border management fee charges There is no specific requirement from IRD.
 Management fee charges are subject to the general deduction rules and transfer pricing principles under HK tax laws.
 No withholding tax will be imposed on such payment to non-resident.
-9. Inter-company loans Interest income After passing new law in 2016, reduced tax rate of 8.25% is applicable on qualifying profits received by / accrued to qualifying Corporate Treasury Centre on or after 1 April 2016.
+Interest income After passing new law in 2016, reduced tax rate of 8.25% is applicable on qualifying profits received by / accrued to qualifying Corporate Treasury Centre on or after 1 April 2016.
 Meanwhile, new deeming provision is enacted in June 2016 for intra-group financing business (i.e. borrowing money from and lending money to its associated corporations in the ordinary course of its business).
-Effective from 1 April 2016, interest income received by or accrued to a corporation (other than financial institution) which arise through or from the carrying of its intragroup financing business in Hong Kong will be deemed as Hong Kong source regardless of whether the moneys concerned are made available outside Hong Kong, which means the income is chargeable on a worldwide basis.
-Interest expense After enactment of new deduction rule in May 2016, if a corporation carrying on an intra-group financing business, the interest expenses paid to non-resident is deductible if the lender is subject to a similar tax in a territory outside Hong Kong at a rate that is not lower than the tax rate in Hong Kong.
+Effective from 1 April 2016, interest income received by or accrued to a corporation (other than financial institution) which arise through or from the carrying of its intra-group financing business in Hong Kong will be deemed as Hong Kong source regardless of whether the moneys concerned are made available outside Hong Kong, which means the income is chargeable on a worldwide basis.
+0 Interest expense 9.
+Inter-company Ioans After enactment of new deduction rule in May 2016, if a corporation carrying on an intra-group financing business, the interest expenses paid to non-resident is deductible if the lender is subject to a similar tax in a territory outside Hong Kong at a rate that is not lower than the tax rate in Hong Kong.
 However, if the corporation is not qualified as intra-group financing business, it is subject to the general tax rule in Hong Kong that interest paid to non-resident associated companies was not deductible as the recipient was not chargeable to profits tax in Hong Kong.
-Amendments to such preferential regime was made after a revised ordinance enactment in July 2018, to meet the OECD's BEPS standard.
+Amendment to inter-group funding preferential tax regime Amendments to such preferential regime was made after a revised ordinance enactment in July 2018, to meet the OECD's BEPS standard.
 It aims to eliminate the overall tax benefit within the Group entities where one party has qualified for preferential tax rate.
-Specifically in an inter-group funding transaction between a Hong Kong CTC and the associated borrower, where the Hong Kong CTC's service fee income is subject to preferential 8.25% tax rate, the associated borrow can no longer claim deduction for the service fee expense at full 16.5%, but adjusted to 8.25% 10.
-Penalties With regards to CbC reporting, a reporting entity commits an offence if the entity, without reasonable excuse, fails to: file the CbC Return file the CbCR Notification
+Specifically in an inter-group funding transaction between a Hong Kong CTC and the associated borrower, where the Hong Kong CTC's service fee income is subject to preferential 8.25% tax rate, the associated borrow can no longer claim deduction for the service fee expense at full 16.5%, but adjusted to 8.25%.
+With regards to ChC reporting a reporting entity commits an offence if the entity With regards to CbC reporting, a reporting entity commits an offence if the entity, without reasonable excuse, fails to: 10.
+Penalties file the CbC Return file the CbCR Notification